 4. How does your target persona make decisions

-It’s time to plot how you’re going to get in there and really grab your personas attention.
+It’s time to plot how you’re going to get in there and really grab your persona’s attention.
 How could they continue without your product or service that is going to make their life so much better they couldn’t possibly turn down the offer?
 Think about the buying scenario.
-Are they a key decision maker or an influencer?
+Are they a key decision-maker or an influencer?

 If they are in a high position of power, like a director, you need to understand what their day could look like and how they prefer information to be presented to them.
 They don’t have time.
 You want to get in front of them, show them the proposal with all the information, leaving no page unturned as quickly and efficiently as possible.

-Also consider factors such as when your persona is most likely to be busy.
-If your persona works in head office in any retail environment chances are you’re not going to get a meeting on a Monday due to trade, or even a Tuesday.
+Also, consider factors such as when your persona is most likely to be busy.
+If your persona works in the head office in any retail environment chances are you’re not going to get a meeting on a Monday due to trade, or even a Tuesday.
 It’s better to target them towards the end of the week.

-You can look at trade shows, online forums and blogs in regards to the sector your persona works in to gain an extra insight.
+You can look at trade shows, online forums and blogs in regards to the sector your persona works in to gain extra insight.
 The more you get to understand and the more time spent targeting at the right time of day, and even the right time of year, the better your chances are of getting in!

 3 stages of target persona online behaviour